microsoft/CCF/doc/build_apps/auth/index.rst

 Each request to this endpoint will first be checked by these policies in the order they are specified, and the handler will only be invoked if at least one of these policies accepts the request.
 The identity found by this check can then be accessed by the handler to make further authorization decisions.
-CCF provides some authentication policies by default, and additional custom policies can be defined in C++.
+CCF provides some authentication policies by default, and additional custom policies can be defined in :ref:`C++ <build_apps/example_cpp:Authentication>`.

 CCF provides support for two common user authentication schemes: